akshadjaiswal/MySQL-Concepts/README.md

 as tables.SQL stands for Structured Query Language.
 SQL let you access and manipulate the databases.

 ## Below are the basic and deep concepts i learned of Structural Query Language(SQL).
-- Introduction to SQL
+- Introduction to SQL.
-- Tables and Keys
+- Tables and Keys.
-- Creating Tables
+- Creating Tables.
-- Inserting Data
+- Inserting Data.
-- Constraints
+- Constraints.
-- Update & Delete
+- Update & Delete.
-- Basic Queries in SQL
+- Basic Queries in SQL.
-- Creating company database
+- Creating company database.
-- More Basic queries
+- More Basic queries.
 - Functions in SQL
 - Wildcards using in SQL
 - Unions